MatthewKing/DeviceId/readme.md

 * `AddSystemDriveSerialNumber` adds the system drive's serial number to the device identifier.
 * `AddPlatformSerialNumber` adds IOPlatformSerialNumber to the device identifier.

+From `DeviceId.SqlServer`:

+* `AddServerName` adds the server name to the device identifier.
+* `AddDatabaseName` adds the server name to the device identifier.
+* `AddDatabaseId` adds the database ID to the device identifier.
+* `AddServerProperty` adds a specified server property to the device identifier.
+* `AddServerProperty` adds a specified extended property to the device identifier.

 #### Dealing with MAC Address randomization and virtual network adapters